lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 ## Using issues

-A very attractive feature of GitHub, which is specific to the web interface and is missing from the git software, is the avaiablility of repository-specific issues.
+A very attractive feature of GitHub, which is specific to the web interface and is missing from the git software, is the availability of repository-specific issues.
 Our current repository hasn't any (open) issue yet, as shown by the `Issues (0)` tab.